Veeranam Lake

 Veeranarayanapuram Lake, also known as Veeranam Lake is located 14 km SSW in Cuddalore district in the state of Tamil Nadu in South India 1 km (0.62 mi) from Kattumannarkoil.
 It is located 235 km from Chennai, India.
-It is one of the water reservoirs from where water is supplied to Chennai city.
+It is one of the reservoirs that supplies water to Chennai city.
 The lake has a capacity to store about 1,465 mcft of water (1.46 TMC).
 Though the level in the Veeranam lake has dipped to 323 million cubic feet (mcft), the same amount of 180 mld (million litres a day) was being drawn for supply to Chennai City.

 History

 Veeranam Lake was built in the 10th century during the time of Greater Cholas (907–955 CE) and is a 16 km long dam in northern Tamil Nadu.
 It was built by Rajaditya Chola with his soldiers during leisure times, when they had camped at Thirumunaipadi for a war against Pallava kings.
 He named it after the Vishnu temple located near by and it was also his father's Parantaka I's title name "Veeranarayanan".
 The lake was originally named as Veeranarayana Mangalam lake, and was about 20 km long and 7 km wide then.

 The lake gets water from Kollidam via Vadavaru River.
 The lake remains dry for the major part of the year.
 Water released from the Mettur dam through Kollidam and Lower Anicut would also bring in sufficient inflow into the Veeranam Lake.
 The lake received sufficient inflow in April enabling supply to the city for three months.
 With heavy rain in Western Ghats, the lake almost got its storage capacity as it received inflow from the Cauvery tributaries of Bhavani and Amaravathi.